barracuda-cloudgen-access/docs/proxy/fyde_proxy_req_net.md

-# Fyde Proxy Network
+# Fyde Access Proxy network

 ## Requirements

 - These are the network requirements for a secure working installation:

-  - Internal resources (configured from the Fyde Enterprise Console) can only communicate with the internal leg of the Envoy Proxy
+  - Internal resources (configured from Fyde Enterprise Console) can only communicate with the internal leg of Envoy Proxy

   - Envoy proxy has an internal leg and an internet facing leg

-  - Internet facing leg needs to expose the configured access port
+  - Internet facing leg needs to expose the configured Fyde Access Proxy port

   - For Highly Available mode (HA), Envoy Proxy needs to be placed behind a Layer 3 Round Robin Load Balancer